CarlosNZ/fig-tree-evaluator/README.md

 %NAME% is a module to evaluate JSON-structured expressions.

-A typical use case would be for configuration files, where you need to store dynamic values or logic in a "templating" language without exposing executable code to users.
+A typical use case would be for configuration files, where you need to store dynamic values or logic in a "templating" language without exposing executable code to users, or having to store executable code in a database.
 For example, a form-builder app (example) might need to allow a user to specify logic for form element visibility based on previous responses, or for validation logic beyond what is available in standard validation libraries.

 <!-- toc -->